 You will always receive a mortgage illustration during the process.
 This applies for all mortgage types, whether you first enquired for remortgage advice or are looking to obtain a first time buyer mortgage.

 Your mortgage illustration will reflect upon all the costs you will be paying for, such as your monthly mortgage repayments.
-It will also inform you of all the fees you will be paying, such as lender fee, broker fee and sometimes valuation fees.
+It will also inform you of all the fees you will be paying, such as lender fees, broker fees and sometimes valuation fees.

 It does not cover solicitors fees or insurances, as these are separate.
 A mortgage illustration only covers what is in the mortgage itself.